Yemen leader urges truce after troops kill protesters

 The interim government, led by a former foreign minister who joined the opposition against Saleh, late on Saturday called for an investigation of the killings.

-The youth-led protesters who have taken to the streets against Saleh bitterly condemn the opposition parties - some of which once took part in Saleh's governments - for agreeing to grant him immunity, and demand that he and his inner circle be tried and banned from power.
+The youth-led protesters who have taken to the streets against Saleh have condemned the opposition parties - some of which once took part in Saleh's governments - for agreeing to grant him immunity.
+They demand that he and his inner circle be tried and banned from power.

 Joe Stork, deputy Middle East director of Human Rights Watch, called on governments to ignore the immunity pledge and freeze Saleh's assets abroad, saying: "Promises of immunity encourage rather than deter illegal attacks."

-Any post-Saleh government would face overlapping regional conflicts that have displaced nearly half a million people, and political paralysis has seen attacks on infrastructure hamper the modest oil exports that fund imports of staple foods.
+Any post-Saleh government would face overlapping regional conflicts that have displaced nearly half a million people.
+Attacks on infrastructure hamper the modest oil exports that fund imports of staple foods.

-Fighting with Islamist who have seized chunks of territory in a southern province, Abyan, has sent tens of thousands of its residents to flight, compounding Yemen's humanitarian crisis.
+Fighting with Islamists who have seized chunks of territory in a southern province, Abyan, has sent tens of thousands of its residents to flight, compounding Yemen's humanitarian crisis.

-Separatist sentiment is also surging in the south, formerly a socialist republic that fought a civil war with Saleh's north in 1994 after four turbulent years of formal union.
-(Reporting by Mohammed Ghobari; Writing by Joseph Logan; Editing by Jon Hemming)
+Militants killed a security officer on Sunday night as he got out of his car in the southern port city of Aden, a security source said.
+The source could not verify the identities of the militants.